CamIce2002/TheMrNewVegas.github.io/docs/6poti/3-Install.md

 - Updating Path of the Incarnate is as simple as repeating steps 3.) through 5.) of the Installation Guide using the same install paths you chose before.

 :::danger
 - **Important:** Before updating, back up your saves or they **will** be lost.
-Saves can be located in your POTI folder in "profiles/Path of the Incarnate/openmw".
+Saves can be located in your POTI folder in "profiles/Path of the Incarnate - Standard/openmw".

 - Once the update process has finished, you may place your saves back in their appropriate location.
 :::